|

 .

-meaning related to, concerning, having to do with, or associated
+-ad means related to, concerning, having to do with,

-with.
-Thus, Iliad means literally a story "concerning Troy."
+associated with.
+Thus, Iliad means a story concerning

 Setting